gw-ai-security/Healthcare_AI_GDPR_Assessment/docs/04_Detection_Rules/Detection_Rules.md

-# 🛡️ Detection Rules for GDPR Compliance Monitoring
+# 🛡Detection Rules for GDPR Compliance Monitoring

 This document defines example detection rules for monitoring and alerting on GDPR-relevant risks in Healthcare AI system logs.

 ---

-## 🎯 Purpose
+## Purpose

 To help Security Architects, DPOs, and Compliance teams detect data processing events that may violate GDPR requirements, enabling timely investigation and mitigation.

 ---

-## 📌 Detection Rules Overview
+## Detection Rules Overview

 | ID     | Use Case                                  | Severity | GDPR Article | AI Act Mapping          |
 |--------|--------------------------------------------|----------|---------------|--------------------------|